-If your Modified Adjusted Gross Income (MAGI) reported to the IRS in 2023 was no higher than \$106,000 filing singly whether married or not, or no higher than \$121,000 as a couple filing jointly, then you will pay the standard Medicare Part B premium which means there will be no out-of-pocket expense for Medicare, as long as you are not paying any of the medical premium.
-If your MAGI two calendar years prior to the year in Medicare is higher than the aforementioned income levels, then there is an increase in the Medicare Part B premium due to means testing: there are 5 tiers higher than the standard income/premium level; to see these for 2025 please refer to slide #24 on the Retirement Fall 2024 PowerPoint posted on this same webpage.
+If your Modified Adjusted Gross Income (MAGI) reported to the IRS in 2023 (2 years prior to 2025) was no higher than \$106,000 filing singly whether married or not, or no higher than \$212,000 as a couple filing jointly, then you will pay the standard Medicare Part B premium which means there will be no out-of-pocket expense for Medicare, as long as you are not paying any of the medical premium.
+If your MAGI two calendar years prior to the year in Medicare is higher than the aforementioned income levels, then there is an increase in the Medicare Part B premium due to means testing; there are 5 tiers higher than the standard income/premium level; to see these for 2025 please refer to slide #25 on the Retirement Fall 2025 PowerPoint posted on this same webpage.

 If you are in one of the higher Medicare Part B premium tiers, CalPERS can reimburse you more than the standard premium amount.
-To do this, FAX your IRMA letter from CalPERS plus your Medicare statement that details your Part B premium to CalPERS at: FAX: 800-959-6545.
+To do this, FAX your IRMA letter which CalPERS sends out in December, plus your Medicare statement that details your Part B premium to

+CalPERS at: FAX: 800-959-6545.
 CalPERS will then compute the difference between your medical premium and the CSU subsidy level and will then add this to the standard reimbursement.
-This is one reason why some faculty switch from a more expensive PPO to a less expensive HMO such as Kaiser in order to maximize their Part B reimbursement from CalPERS, if they are in one of the more expensive Part B tiers.
+This is one reason why some faculty switch from a more expensive PPO to a less expensive HMO such as Kaiser or any of the retiree medical plans whose premiums are lower than the active faculty plans in order to maximize their Part B reimbursement from CalPERS, if they are in one of the more expensive Part B tiers.